 Above all, we trace the apostle Paul's presence in the postscript to every letter, which he adds as an authentication, in his own characteristic handwriting, "which is the sign in every epistle - so I write" (2Thessalonians 3:17, HBFV).
 Sometimes, the apostle from Tarsus is moved with indignation when he thinks of the false brethren among those whom he addresses, "The salutation of me Paul with my own hand: if any man love not the Lord Jesus Christ, let him be accursed" (1Corinthians 16:22).

 Restrained but blessed

 Sometimes, as Paul raises his hand to write, he feels it cramped by the fetters which bind him to the soldier who guards him, "I Paul salute you with my own hand: remember my chains" (Colossians 4:18).
 Yet he always ends with the same blessing.

 The grace of the Lord Jesus Christ be with you.
 My love be with you all in Christ Jesus.
 Amen (1Corinthians 16:23 - 24, HBFV).

-It is greatly hoped that this biography may, in its measure, be useful in strengthening the hearts of some against the peculiar form of unbelief most current at the present day.
-The more faithfully we can represent to ourselves the life, outward and inward, of Apostle Paul, in all its fullness, the more unreasonable must appear the theory, that Christianity had a mythical origin; and the stronger must be our ground for believing his testimony to the divine nature and miraculous history of our Redeemer.
+It is greatly hoped that this biography of Paul, the man from Tarsus, may be useful in strengthening the hearts of some against the peculiar form of unbelief most current at the present day.
+The more faithfully we can represent to ourselves the life, outward and inward, of Apostle Paul, in all its fullness, the more unreasonable must appear the theory that Christianity had a mythical origin.
+Instead, the stronger must be our ground for believing his testimony to the divine nature and miraculous history of our Redeemer.